timm/misc/py/names.md

-# Understanding Design Patterns and Heuristics for AI Software
+# SE for AI: Design Patterns and Heuristics of AI Software

 ## Introduction

-At first glance, it might
-seem difficult
-to build
+Consider the problem of
-an agent that wonders the world, generalizing from the past, learning what it needs to look at next,  while always reviewing and revising past ideas.
+_making an agent that wonders the world, generalizing from the past, learning what it needs to look at next,  while always reviewing and revising past ideas_.
-But this is not the case,
+In the general case, this is a hard problem.
+But in more specific cases,
+where
+we restrict the problem to some  specific problem in software engineering (e.g. advise for software project managers) then we claim that AI software becomes easily constructed, maintained, and extended.

-As shown in this paper, inside such AI software, are a  small number of repeated design patterns and heuristics.
+To support that claim, this paper reflects on a  decade of research into SE for AI.
+After refactoring that work, we find that inside our AI software, are a  small number of design patterns and heuristics.
-These heuristics and patterns
-succinctly summarize numerous prior systems.
-Also, they can quickly find important design choices that were not explored in the past.

-The end of this paper includes a long list of
-SE design choices not yet tested within AI software.
-By our estimates,
-that list could guide another decade (or more) of research into SE for AI.
+These patterns can be used to train students of software engineering;
-To demonstrate the value of this list, we use the design patterns in this paper to revise and improve prior results about:
+to define general purpose AI toolkits; and to improve past results.
+For example, in this paper, we use these design patterns to review, revise and improve prior results about:

 - Management choices for agile or waterfall software systems;
 - Configuraion options for complex software.

+The above application areas are just a small sample of   how SE design patterns and heuristics can improve AI software.
+The end of this paper we reflect on our design patterns and heuristics to offer a long list of _paths not taken_; i.e.  SE design choices not yet tested within AI software.
+By our estimates, that list could guide another decade (or more) of research into SE for AI.

 The rest of this paper is strucutred as follows.